 RDCs can also be calculated using a Single Value Decomposition approach, in this case the code rely on the a set of function from the GNU Scientific Library (GSL).
 (With SVD forces are not currently implemented).

-Replica-Averaged restrained simulations can be performed with this CV using the ENSEMBLE flag.
+Replica-Averaged restrained simulations can be performed with this CV and the function ENSEMBLE.

-Additional material and examples can be also found in the tutorial Belfast tutorial: NMR constraints
+Additional material and examples can be also found in the tutorial Belfast tutorial: NMR restraints